wndsrfr21/landingpagetemplate/README.md

 2) Create a Google Firebase project
 3) Change the Firebase project name within .firebaserc to your new firebase project name
 4) Create a new firebase token with `firebase login:ci` and update the file ".circleci/config.yml"
+5) Create DNS entries - Go to firebase.
+On left nav bar click HOSTING.
+In new section on the right, click the blue ADD CUSTOM DOMAIN.
+Follow instructions.

 # Email
 sendgrid.com